apiato/documentation/_docs/miscellaneous/container-installer.md

 <a name="containers"></a>
 ## Containers

-apiato ships with a few pre-defined and pre-configured containers.
+Apiato ships with a few pre-defined and pre-configured containers.
 However, other developers may provide additional features in form of a respective container.
 This section explains, how so called `3rd party containers` may be automatically downloaded and installed to your specific web application.